NRG Esports: League of Legends

+Upon the acquisition of NRG by DarkZero Esports in December 2025, it was announced that DarkZero's League of Legends division, which played in the tier-two North American Challengers League (NACL), would compete as NRG from 2026 onwards, as would all of DarkZero's existing divisions other than Rainbow Six Siege.

 Former divisions

 Counter-Strike: Global Offensive

 On January 23, 2016, NRG entered CS:GO with signing the ex-Method roster.
 11 months later on December 19, NRG completely changed their roster.
 On July 27, 2017, Peter "ptr" Gurney, who was the only player remaining from the original roster, left the team, replaced by Bulgarian Cvetelin "CeRq" Dimitrov a month later.
 In March 2018, NRG won the iBUYPOWER Invitational Spring 2018, beating Team Liquid.
 NRG's second victory came 5 months later in August 2018, after winning IEM Shangai 2018.
 NRG defeated OpTic Gaming to win cs_summit 3 in November 2018.
 On February 28, 2019, NRG signed former Cloud9 and MiBR member Tarık "tarik" Çelik to replace Jacob "FugLy" Medina.

 On September 26, 2019, the NRG roster was acquired by Evil Geniuses, ending the 4 year CS:GO campaign of the organization.

 Dragon Ball FighterZ

 NRG entered the Dragon Ball FighterZ scene in 2018 with the signing of Eduardo "HookGangGod" Deno.
 His first win under the NRG banner was at Summit of Power 2018 where he took down SonicFox to take the title.
 Eduardo was also featured in his very own docuseries on Sony Crackle called "Hook'D".
 The 4-part series featured a cameo appearance from Shaquille O'Neal and debuted on July 27, 2018.
 NRG released HookGangGod on January 13, 2020.